Back to blog

 My country has not transposed NIS2 yet.
 Do I have time to delay compliance?

 No. Three reasons.
-First, most delayed Member States are under Commission infringement pressure and are expected to transpose with aggressive entry-into-force provisions.
-Second, if you operate in any country that HAS transposed, those obligations bind you now for that jurisdiction.
+First, the five remaining Member States are under Commission infringement pressure (reasoned opinions issued 7 May 2025) and several are expected to transpose with short transition periods.
+Second, if you operate in any country that has already transposed, those obligations bind you now for that jurisdiction.
 Third, NIS2 represents a baseline of cybersecurity hygiene that the market — customers, auditors, insurers — is already treating as expected practice.
 Delaying to match your home country's official deadline is a false economy.

 I am a small company with fewer than 50 employees.
 Am I out of scope?

 Probably, but verify.
 The directive uses the EU SME definition: medium entities have 50+ employees or €10M+ turnover.
-However, national laws can expand scope for specific sectors, and some explicitly include smaller entities for critical services (energy micro-grids, specific cloud services).
+However, national laws can expand scope under Article 2(2) for specific sectors, and some explicitly include smaller entities for critical services (energy micro-grids, specific cloud and managed-service providers, certain digital infrastructure).
 Check your home country's transposition and any country where you have material operations.

 What is the single most important thing we should do this quarter?